flancian/garden/agora pkg chapter.md

 - A free, distributed internet.
 - Freedom of information.
-- A world without poverty.
+- A world without poverty or violence.

 ## Literate programming